 On the benefits side

-1. Tourists bring in much needed revenue to developing countries and thus incentivise conservation at the government level
+1. Tourists bring in much-needed revenue to developing countries and thus incentivise conservation at the government level

 2. The value placed on wildlife by photographic tourists drives a large industry that provides jobs, which incentivises conservation at the local or regional level

-3. As most of the funding for conservation comes from the developed world, tourists that come on safari may then support conservation efforts through donations after they have returned home.
+3. As most of the funding for conservation comes from the developed world, tourists that come on safari may support conservation efforts through donations after they have returned home.

-There are, however, some drawbacks if the lodges etc. do not toe the line
+There are, however, some drawbacks if the lodges etc., do not toe the line

 1. Some ultra-luxury lodges have a much greater impact on wilderness areas than they should have